Abby Shoffner Milligan Barron died March 13, 2022. She was 71.

 It’s been a long while

 I had never been married before.
 Abby was married to Paul Milligan for 23 years until his death in 1992 from metastatic lung cancer.
 They have a daughter, Dawna Michele Milligan Reeves, who I adore.
 Dawna, who grew up known as Chele (which we call her) married Tom Reeves in 2009.
 They had a baby, our grandson, Paul Thomas, in 2011.
-They live in the Baltimore, Maryland suburb of Parkville, and we see them two or three times a year.
+They live in the Baltimore, Maryland suburb of Parkville, and we saw them two or three times a year, but they hope to move to Dallas soon.

-The thing we talk about the least is Abby’s nephew Mitchell, who we often referred to as “our son,” and of whom we were both guardians.
+The thing we talked about the least was Abby’s nephew Mitchell, who we often referred to as “our son,” and of whom we were both guardians.
 He was a very troubled child.
 His mother, Abby’s sister Gwyn, died in his presence, unattended on her bathroom floor, in 2000 of meningitis when Mitchell was 8.
 She was 33.

 Mitchell’s father was an abusive alcoholic and drug user, but was out of the picture by the time Gwyn died.